 NOW Inc. common stock is traded on the New York Stock Exchange ("NYSE") under the ticker symbol "DNOW".
-The following table sets forth the range of high and low closing prices for the common stock for each quarter starting June 2, 2014, the date on which our stock began trading the "regular-way" on the NYSE, through the fourth quarter of 2015:
+The following table sets forth, for the periods indicated, the range of high and low closing prices for the common stock, as reported by the NYSE: